TPO-2024-2025/homeassistant-smart-restaurant-lighting/README.md

    `npm start`
    The app will be available at a URL like `http://localhost:5000`.

-## How to implemenet you new automation and automation management
+## 4. How to implemenet your new automation and automation management
 ```markdown
 All automations for this project are defined in: